HealthEquity, Inc. (NASDAQ:HQY) Expected to Announce Earnings of $0.28 Per Share

-Equities research analysts expect that HealthEquity, Inc. (NASDAQ:HQY – Get Rating) will announce earnings per share of $0.28 for the current quarter, Zacks Investment Research reports.
-Five analysts have issued estimates for HealthEquity’s earnings, with the highest EPS estimate coming in at $0.35 and the lowest estimate coming in at $0.25.
-HealthEquity reported earnings per share of $0.38 in the same quarter last year, which suggests a negative year over year growth rate of 26.3%.
-The business is scheduled to report its next quarterly earnings results on Monday, January 1st.
+Brokerages expect HealthEquity, Inc. (NASDAQ:HQY – Get Rating) to post earnings of $0.28 per share for the current quarter, Zacks reports.
+Five analysts have provided estimates for HealthEquity’s earnings.
+The highest EPS estimate is $0.35 and the lowest is $0.25.
+HealthEquity reported earnings per share of $0.38 in the same quarter last year, which indicates a negative year over year growth rate of 26.3%.
+The firm is scheduled to issue its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that HealthEquity will report full-year earnings of $1.27 per share for the current fiscal year, with EPS estimates ranging from $1.22 to $1.30.
-For the next financial year, analysts anticipate that the business will post earnings of $1.61 per share, with EPS estimates ranging from $1.46 to $1.72.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of research firms that cover HealthEquity.
+On average, analysts expect that HealthEquity will report full year earnings of $1.27 per share for the current financial year, with EPS estimates ranging from $1.22 to $1.30.
+For the next fiscal year, analysts forecast that the business will post earnings of $1.61 per share, with EPS estimates ranging from $1.46 to $1.72.
+Zacks’ EPS calculations are an average based on a survey of sell-side research analysts that follow HealthEquity.

-HealthEquity (NASDAQ:HQY – Get Rating) last released its earnings results on Tuesday, March 22nd.
-The company reported $0.09 EPS for the quarter, meeting the Zacks’ consensus estimate of $0.09.
+HealthEquity (NASDAQ:HQY – Get Rating) last issued its quarterly earnings results on Tuesday, March 22nd.
+The company reported $0.09 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.09.
+The firm had revenue of $203.30 million during the quarter, compared to the consensus estimate of $199.27 million.
 HealthEquity had a positive return on equity of 3.49% and a negative net margin of 5.85%.
-The business had revenue of $203.30 million for the quarter, compared to analysts’ expectations of $199.27 million.
-During the same quarter in the prior year, the firm earned $0.30 earnings per share.
+During the same quarter last year, the company posted $0.30 EPS.

-A number of institutional investors and hedge funds have recently modified their holdings of HQY.
-Carroll Investors Inc purchased a new position in shares of HealthEquity during the fourth quarter valued at approximately $25,000.
-IndexIQ Advisors LLC bought a new stake in shares of HealthEquity during the fourth quarter valued at approximately $27,000.
-Pinebridge Investments L.P. bought a new stake in shares of HealthEquity during the fourth quarter valued at approximately $31,000.
-Exchange Traded Concepts LLC grew its position in HealthEquity by 50.0% in the 4th quarter.
-Exchange Traded Concepts LLC now owns 990 shares of the company’s stock worth $44,000 after purchasing an additional 330 shares during the period.
-Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new stake in HealthEquity in the 4th quarter worth approximately $68,000.
-Institutional investors and hedge funds own 96.68% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Carroll Investors Inc purchased a new stake in HealthEquity in the fourth quarter worth $25,000.
+IndexIQ Advisors LLC bought a new stake in HealthEquity in the fourth quarter worth $27,000.
+Pinebridge Investments L.P. bought a new stake in HealthEquity in the fourth quarter worth $31,000.
+Exchange Traded Concepts LLC boosted its holdings in HealthEquity by 50.0% in the fourth quarter.
+Exchange Traded Concepts LLC now owns 990 shares of the company’s stock worth $44,000 after acquiring an additional 330 shares in the last quarter.
+Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new stake in HealthEquity in the fourth quarter worth $68,000.
+96.68% of the stock is currently owned by institutional investors.

 HealthEquity Company Profile (Get Rating)